alealiberti/StartDown/Docs/backend/README.md

     - `reservation-admin.html`
     - `reservation-user.html`

-The core application provides everything needed to manage all the requests form the users.
+The core application provides all the necessary features to manage all the requests from the users.
-Such as the CRUD operation for the requests and also for the users.
+Such as the CRUD operations for the requests and also for the users.
 It also handles the authentication of the users for the backoffice page.
 The structure is the following: